Adding Photographs and Other Media

 1. Sometimes, when browsing to add files, the Windows file-type option bottom-right, may need to be set to All files (*.*) to show all filenames.

-2. Regarding all of the above Media types, only Image Files are displayed in Diagrams and Reports.
+2. Regarding all of the above Media types, none of them are displayed in Diagrams and Reports.
 The Plugin Improve Website or CD DVD HTML allows hyperlinks for non-image media to be added to ƒh published website/CD/DVD family trees.

 3. See Multimedia File Formats for further details.